openHABian - Hassle-free openHAB Setup

 openHABian is supposed to provide a ready-to-use openHAB base system.
 There are however a few things we can not decide for you.

-• Time Zone: The time zone of your openHABian system will be determined based on your internet connection.
+- Time Zone: The time zone of your openHABian system will be determined based on your internet connection.
 In some cases you might have to adjust that setting.

-• Language: The locale setting of the openHABian base system is set to "en_US.UTF-8".
+setting of the openHABian base system is set to "en_US.UTF-8".
 While this setting will not do any harm, you might prefer e.g. console errors in German or Spanish.
 Change the locale settings accordingly.
-Be aware, that error solving might be easier when using the English error messages as search phrases.
+Be aware, that error solving might be easier when using the English error messages as search phrases. - Passwords: Relying on default passwords is a security concern you should care about!
+The openHABian system is preconfigured with a few passwords you should change to ensure the security of your system.
+This is especially important if your system is accessible from outside your private subnet.

 All of these settings can easily be changed via the openHABian Configuration Tool.